Smith School of Business

 Smith School of Business (formerly Queen's School of Business) is a business school affiliated with Queen's University at Kingston.
 It is located at the university's Goodes Hall.
-Since July 2021, the school's dean has been Wanda Costen.
+Since July 2025, the school's interim dean has been Lynnette Purda.

-The School awards Bachelor of Commerce (BCom), Master of Business Administration (MBA), Executive MBA (EMBA), Accelerated MBA (AMBA), Master of Science in Management, (MSc) Master of Finance (MFin), Master of International Business (MIB), Master of Management Innovation and Entrepreneurship (MMIE), Master of Management in Artificial Intelligence (MMAI), Master of Management Analytics (MMA), and Ph.D. in Management degrees, as well as graduate diplomas in business (GDB)and accounting (GDA).
+The School awards Bachelor of Commerce (BCom), Master of Business Administration (MBA), Executive MBA (EMBA), Accelerated MBA (AMBA), Master of Science in Management, (MSc) Master of Finance (MFin), Master of International Business (MIB), Master of Management Innovation and Entrepreneurship (MMIE), Master of Management in Artificial Intelligence (MMAI), Master of Management Analytics (MMA), Master of Digital Product Management (MDPM) and Ph.D. in Management degrees, as well as graduate diplomas in business (GDB)and accounting (GDA).
 The School also offers the Smith-Peking Double Degree in partnership with the Guanghua School of Management at Peking University and the Executive MBA Americas in partnership with the Samuel Curtis Johnson Graduate School of Management at Cornell University.

 Smith School of Business is fully accredited by the AACSB (United States) and the EFMD (EQUIS) (Europe).